magbak/chrontext/README.md

 # chrontext

-- __Hybrid Query Engine:__ [SPARQL](https://www.w3.org/TR/sparql11-overview/)- and [Apache Arrow](https://arrow.apache.org/)-based high throughput access to time series data residing in an arbitrary time series database which is contextualized by a knowledge graph.
+- __Chrontext:__ [SPARQL](https://www.w3.org/TR/sparql11-overview/)- and [Apache Arrow](https://arrow.apache.org/)-based high throughput access to time series data residing in an arbitrary time series database which is contextualized by a knowledge graph.
 Built in [Rust](https://www.rust-lang.org/) using [pola.rs](https://www.pola.rs/), [spargebra](https://docs.rs/spargebra/latest/spargebra/), [sparesults](https://docs.rs/sparesults/0.1.1/sparesults/) and [oxrdf](https://docs.rs/oxrdf/latest/oxrdf/) from the [Oxigraph](https://github.com/oxigraph/oxigraph) project.
-- __Domain Specific Query Language:__ A customizable query language for accessing time series data using simple generalized paths such as those found in the [Reference Designation System](https://www.iso.org/standard/82229.html) or in [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) information models.
+- __Domain Specific Language:__ A customizable query language for accessing time series data using simple generalized paths such as those found in the [Reference Designation System](https://www.iso.org/standard/82229.html) or in [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) information models.
 The DSQL is parsed with [nom](https://docs.rs/nom/latest/nom/) and translated to the Hybrid Query language.

 Currently, these tools are volatile works in progress, and should not be used by anyone for anything important.
 ## Queries